AdaCore/spark2014/docs/ug/appendix/gnatprove_limitations.rst

      scope of the invariant bearing type.

 #.
 Calls to protected subprograms and protected entries whose prefix denotes a
    formal subprogram parameter are not supported.
+Similarly, suspension on suspension objects given as formal subprogram parameters is not supported.

 Legality Rules
 --------------